 - Ricinoleic acid (12-Hydroxyoleic Acid) comprises approximately 90% of the fatty acid composition

-In modern day, Castor oil has is used as a natural treatment for skin ailments, common conditions such as constipation and in the natural beauty industry.
+In modern day, Castor oil is used as a natural treatment for skin ailments, common conditions such as constipation and in the natural beauty industry.

 Castor Oil for Natural Hair Growth